 Analysis of the data is done with the Conjoint procedure (available only through command syntax) and results in a utility score, called a part-worth, for each factor level.
 These utility scores, analogous to regression coefficients, provide a quantitative measure of the preference for each factor level, with larger values corresponding to greater preference.
 Part-worths are expressed in a common unit, allowing them to be added together to give the total utility, or overall preference, for any combination of factor levels.
+The part-worths then constitute a model for predicting the preference of any product profile, including profiles, referred to as simulation cases, that were not actually presented in the experiment.

-&lt;sup>1 Cattin, P., and D. R. Wittink.
+1 Cattin, P., and D. R. Wittink.
 1982.
 Commercial use of conjoint analysis: A survey.
-Journal of Marketing, 46:3, 44-53.
+Journal of Marketing, 46:3, 44-53

-&lt;sup>2 Akaah, I. P., and P. K. Korgaonkar.
+2 Akaah, I. P., and P. K. Korgaonkar.
 1988.
 A conjoint investigation of the relative importance of risk relievers in direct marketing.
 Journal of Advertising Research, 28:4, 38-44.